tamj0rd2/ModRDN/README.md

 1. check `warnings.log` in the IC root directory to check for errors/warnings.
 That should hopefully give an idea if anything is wrong
 1. Don't keep backup files in the IC root directory.
 For example, if you want to create a backup of the file `MyMod.dll`, do not rename it to `MyMod.dll.old`.
 It causes weird things to happen and I don't know why.
 Instead, keep your backups somewhere else outside of the IC root dir.

+### Working with assets

+Lua changes should be commited to this repository.
+Other assets like ebps and sgas etc should not be.
+They should justt be shared via zip files or dropbox.
+They would take up way too much space in the repository otherwise.

+After modifying assets or luas, run `./build.ps1` to install them into the correct directory.

 ## Mod help

 ### How do I get my mod to be recognised by IC?